The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Introduction

 Clearly, $d_0\circ d_{-1}=0$.
 Thus, $B^0=B^0(X,\F_2):=\im (d_{-1})$ --- called the space of \emph{$0$-boundaries} on $X$ --- is contained in $Z^0=Z^0(X,\F_2):=\ker(d_{0})$ --- the space of \emph{$0$-cochains} on $X$.
 The \emph{coboundary expansion} of $X$ in dimension $0$ measures the expansion of $0$-cochains under $d_0$, taking into account that $B^0$ must be mapped to $0$.
 Formally, this is the largest non-negative real number $\cb_0(X,w)$ such that

 where $\|\cdot\| $ and $\dist(,) $ are the weighted Hamming norm and distance (in $\F_2^{X(0)}$ or $\F_2^{X(1)}$) given by $\|f\|=w(\supp f)$ and $\dist(f,g)=w(\supp(f-g))$.
-We say that $(X,w)$ is an \emph{$\veps$-coboundary expander} in dimension $0$ if $\veps\leq \cb_0(X)$.
+We say that $(X,w)$ is an \emph{$\veps$-coboundary expander} in dimension $0$ if $\veps\leq \cb_0(X,w)$.

 It is straightforward to see that $\cb_0(X,w)$ coincides with the Cheeger constant $h(X,w)$.
-However, the description of $h(X,w)$ via cochains reveals that we have made an implicit choice of a coefficient group, namely, $\F_2$.
-It is now natural to ask what happens if we replace $\F_2$ with another abelian group.
+However, the description of $h(X,w)$ via cochains reveals that we have made an implicit choice of coefficient group, namely, $\F_2$.
+Indeed, the definition of $\cb_0(X,w)$ still makes sense if replace $\F_2$ with with another abelian group, and it is natural to ask what can be said about the coboundary expansion in this case.

-Our first result (Theorem~\ref{TH:expanders-are-cb-exps}) answers this question.
+Our first main result, Theorem~\ref{TH:expanders-are-cb-exps}, answers this question.
 Let $R$ be a nontrivial abelian group, and let $\cb_0(X,w,R)$ be the $0$-dimensional coboundary expansion of $(X,w)$ when the coefficient group is taken to be $R$.
-Then, in the same way that $h(X,w)=\cb_0(X,w)\geq 1-\lambda_2(X,w)$, we have
+Then, similarly to the known inequality $\cb_0(X,w,\F_2)=h(X,w)\geq 1-\lambda_2(X,w)$, we show that

 Moreover, while $\cb_0(X,w,R)$ may vary with $R$, we always have

 so $(X,w,R)$ is a good coboundary expander whenever $(X,w)$ is a good expander (Corollary~\ref{CR:different-groups}).